n8liu/calhacks12/LETTA_INTEGRATION.md

 ## ✨ You're All Set!

-Your SmartSummary extension now has **production-grade, persistent memory** powered by Letta AI!
+Your DeepDive extension now has **production-grade, persistent memory** powered by Letta AI!

 **Next steps:**
 1. Add your `LETTA_API_KEY` to `.env`